SivertGullbergHansen/arr-cleaner/README.md

 # *Arr Cleaner

 *Arr Cleaner is a Python script designed to clean stalled downloads in Sonarr and Radarr.
-It periodically checks the download queue for stalled items and removes them.
+It periodically checks the download queue for stalled items and removes them using CRUD requests.

-Original code is from [MattDGTL](https://github.com/MattDGTL/sonarr-radarr-queue-cleaner).
+Original code forked from [MattDGTL](https://github.com/MattDGTL/sonarr-radarr-queue-cleaner).

 ## Prerequisites